RECO Intensive

 RECO Intensive - Delray Beach, FL

-Reco Intensive is a mental health and addiction treatment center located at 140 Ne 4th Avenue, Suites B-d in the 33483 zip code in Delray Beach, FL.
+Reco Intensive is a substance and mental health rehab center located at 140 Ne 4th Avenue, Suites B-d in the 33483 zip code in Delray Beach, FL.
 It is operated by a private for-profit organization.
-Reco Intensive provides administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Reco Intensive include brief intervention services, rational emotive behavioral therapy and trauma counseling.
-Reco Intensive provides outpatient treatment, intensive outpatient treatment and regular outpatient treatment.
-It also provides residential treatment for substance abuse.
+Reco Intensive provides relapse prevention from naltrexone and naltrexone administration.
+Some of the treatment approaches used by Reco Intensive include motivational interviewing, motivational incentives and matrix model.
+Reco Intensive provides regular outpatient treatment, intensive outpatient treatment services and outpatient rehab.
+It also provides residential substance abuse treatment.

 Address: 140 NE 4th Avenue, Suites B-D, Delray Beach, FL 33483